Questions linger after deadly Sichuan quake

 They were killed when their school building collapsed, just two of the more than 5,000 young lives taken in the same way by the Sichuan earthquake.

-It struck at 14:28, when classrooms across the province were full.'Beaten up'
+It struck at 14:28, when classrooms across the province were full.

 To meet Ms Zhao, we had to use an unregistered mobile phone to call an intermediary.
 We then met that intermediary at a train station before being escorted to Ms Zhao's home.